hosei-university-iist-yulab/XPipe/README.md

 ## 📜 License

-This project will be licensed under the {not decided yet} upon public release.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---